-RCW 82.32.765 requires the Department of Revenue issue an annual report on the activity for the Local Revitalization Financing (LRF) program adopted by the Legislature in 2009.
+RCW 82.32.765 requires that the Department of Revenue issue an annual report on the activity for the Local Revitalization Financing (LRF) program adopted by the Legislature in 2009.
 This program provides state support for local jurisdictions in conjunction with financing of public improvements in revitalization areas in order to encourage business to locate and/or expand within the areas.

 As noted in the report, there are 18 revitalization areas sponsored by 17 different local governments.
 Out of the 18 revitalization areas, seven were eligible to impose the local sales and use tax on July 1, 2010, and the rest were eligible to impose the local sales and use tax on July 1, 2011.
-Two sponsoring local governments chose to impose the tax on July 1, 2010; four additional jurisdictions imposed the tax on July 1, 2011; three more jurisdictions imposed the tax on July 1, 2013; and one more jurisdiction imposed the tax on July 1, 2016.
+Two sponsoring local governments chose to impose the tax on July 1, 2010; four additional jurisdictions imposed the tax on July 1, 2011; three more jurisdictions imposed the tax on July 1, 2013; one more jurisdiction imposed the tax on July 1, 2016; and one more jurisdiction plans to impose the tax on July 1, 2019.